 - An abnormal fallopian tube shape, either from an abnormal growth or a birth defect.

 Women who are at higher risk of having an ectopic pregnancy are typically between 35 and 44 years old.
 Women with Pelvic Inflammatory Disease are also liable to undergo ectopic pregnancy, as are women who have suffered endometriosis or previous ectopic pregnancies.
-Procedures such as abortions, pelvic or abdominal surgeries, and tubal ligation can increase the risk of ectopic pregnancy, though it usually take several abortions to increase this risk.
-Lastly, having an IUD in place when conceiving, using fertility medications, undergoing fertility treatments, can increase the chances of ectopic pregnancy, as well.
+Procedures such as abortions, pelvic or abdominal surgeries, and tubal ligation can increase the risk of ectopic pregnancy, though it usually takes several abortions to increase this risk.
+Lastly, having an IUD in place when conceiving, using fertility medications, and undergoing fertility treatments can increase the chances of ectopic pregnancy, as well.

 Diagnoses & Treatment

-In the hospital or at the physician’s office, ectopic pregnancy is diagnosed by pelvic exam, ultrasound and blood test .
+In the hospital or at the physician’s office, ectopic pregnancy is diagnosed by pelvic exam, ultrasound, and blood test.
 Physicians will look at hCG levels and progesterone levels.
 Progesterone levels are usually low in an ectopic pregnancy.
 Some physicians will do a culdocentesis, which involves inserting a needle into an area at the top of the vagina, between the uterus and the rectum.
 If there is blood in this area, this may indicate bleeding from a ruptured fallopian tube.

 Once the physician gives a diagnosis, treatment for ectopic pregnancy is immediate.
-Medicine may be given, such as Methotrexate, which allows the body to absorb the pregnancy tissue.
+Medicine may be provided, such as Methotrexate, which allows the body to absorb the pregnancy tissue.
 This could save the fallopian tube if the pregnancy has not gone too far.
 Sometimes the tube has to be removed due to rupture or bleeding, which requires surgery.

 After treatment, your hCG level must be rechecked routinely until it reaches zero.
-If it does not reach zero, this could mean that the ectopic tissue was not fully removed, and further treatment will be necessary.
+If it does not reach zero, this could mean that the ectopic tissue was not entirely removed, and further treatment will be necessary.
 If the fallopian tubes remain intact, your chances of having a successful pregnancy in the future are approximately 60%.